influxdata/telegraf/plugins/inputs/unbound/README.md

   ## When set to true, thread metrics are tagged with the thread id.
   ##
-  ## The default is false for backwards compatibility, and will be change to
+  ## The default is false for backwards compatibility, and will be changed to
   ## true in a future version.
 It is recommended to set to true on new
   ## deployments.
   thread_as_tag = false